-France joins thirteen NATO Allies initiative to cooperate on the introduction of Maritime Unmanned System [fr]
+France joins an initiative promoted by thirteen NATO Allies to cooperate on Maritime Unmanned System [fr]

-On the occasion of NATO Conference of National Armaments Directors (CNAD), France has joined on the 11th of April thirteen NATO Allies initiative to cooperate on the introduction of Maritime Unmanned System (MUS).
+On the occasion of NATO Conference of National Armaments Directors (CNAD), France has joined on the 11th of April an initiative to cooperate on the introduction of Maritime Unmanned System (MUS).

 It enables Allies to explore tailored solutions to new threats and challenges in the maritime field as well as the possibilities of common developments or procurement of equipment and systems.
 This initiative takes place in the larger framework of NATO multinational capability cooperation which aims to identify collaborative opportunities between Allies in several key areas.